 ROSEN, A HIGHLY RECOGNIZED LAW FIRM, Encourages First Republic Bank Investors to Inquire About Securities Class Action Investigation – FRC, FRC.PRN, FRC.PRM, FRC.PRL, FRC.PRK

-/EIN News/ -- NEW YORK, March 21, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues investigating potential securities claims on behalf of shareholders of First Republic Bank (NYSE: FRC, FRC.PRN, FRC.PRM, FRC.PRL, FRC.PRK) resulting from allegations that First Republic may have issued materially misleading business information to the investing public.
+NEW YORK, March 21, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues investigating potential securities claims on behalf of shareholders of First Republic Bank FRC FRC.PRN, FRC.PRM, FRC.PRL, FRC.PRK))) resulting from allegations that First Republic may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased First Republic securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.